 Gamla Stan is even more beautiful in winter, bedecked in a blanket of snow.
 If you are planning to visit for a festive vacation, then you will definitely want to check out the Christmas Market at Stortorget Square.
 Having been held here annually for over a hundred years, this is a slice of history in itself.

-The Nobel Prize Museum overlooks Stortorget Square.
-Within the grand building, you can learn about the history of the prize, along with the various winners and what acts won them the prestigious award.
+- The Nobel Prize Museum overlooks Stortorget Square, to learn about the history of the prize, along with the various winners and what acts won them the prestigious award.

-Just behind the Nobel Museum is the Storkyrkan, or Great Church.
-Built all the way back in the late 13th-century, Stockholm Cathedral (also known as the National Cathedral of Sweden) is a perfect example of the kind of impressive historic architecture to be found in the Old Town.
+- the Storkyrkan, also called the Stockholm Cathedral, dating back to the late 13th-century, a perfect example of the kind of impressive historic architecture to be found in the Old Town.

 The magnificent, baroque Kungliga Slot (Royal Palace) is located north of Gamla Stan.
 Visitors can enjoy guided tours of the stately rooms, museums, and library, for a fee.
 Even if you can’t work a look inside the Royal Palace into your budget, there is plenty to see here for free.